Privacy Issues in Indonesia and How They Affect Expatriates

 Solution: We put a lock on the door.

 I was talking on the telephone to an ex-friend once about the result of a pregnancy test.
 I was worried the office boy would overhear this sensitive conversation.

 Security guards always used to check my bag when I did some work at a hotel last year.
 I was very worried they would see my collection of 'Ricky Martin Live in Concert' VCDs.

 Solution: A plastic bag of fetid dirty underpants placed strategically in my bag put a swift stop to the searches.

 Little girls wearing jilbab always used to pester me for donations - purportedly for some religious fund - when I was walking from Kebon Sirih to Jl Jaksa.
 It was very invasive and annoying, as I start trembling and sweating profusely whenever anything impedes my progress to a bar.

 Solution: I told the girls: "I know a very rich man.
 He is one of the richest men in Indonesia.
 Would you like to ask him for some money?"
-When they eagerly responded in the affirmative, I led them to Sutiyoso's office.
+When they eagerly responded in the affirmative, I pointed them to a government official's office.

 Ojek drivers in my old neighborhood initially always hassled me by shouting "Hello Mister" and "Ojek Mister?"

 Solution: Depending on the location [example - right outside Bank Mandiri on Kebon Sirih] I would stop and express interest in their offer.
 When they asked "where to?"
 I would reply, "Do you know Jalan Kebon Sirih?"
 To which they said "Yes, yes, I know - where on Kebon Sirih?".
 I then asked them how many million rupiah to take me to the Bank Mandiri office - located one meter away.
 They had to laugh and stopped hassling me.